MelihCelik00/MelihCelik00/README.md

 **Summary about me:**

-- 🔭 I’m currently working on HD Map development on autonomous vehicles.
+- 🔭 I’m currently working on hardware-in-loop aplications fo autonomous driving.
-- 🌱 I’m currently learning HD map development on CARLA Simulator.
 - 💬 Ask me about anything you think that I can answer.
 - 📫 How to reach me: You can reach me via email: melihsafa.c@gmail.com
 - ⚡ Fun fact: I love playing basketball, table tennis and video games.